Aristotle-Metadata-Enterprises/aristotlemetadata.com/_posts/2020-06-26-mid-year-roadmap-update.md

 During the first half of 2020 we've all had to make some adjustments to our work environment in response to the COVID pandemic.
 For Aristotle Cloud Services this included changing how we worked and changes to how we deliver services to our clients.
 To support our clients, we produced a [guide to remote working](/blog/2020/03/aristotles-guide-to-remote-working.html) using the Aristotle Metadata Registry.
 We've also launched a [new Aristotle labs](/blog/2020/05/launching-aristotle-labs-covid-dashboard.html), that included a [COVID-19 Data dashboard](https://labs.aristotlemetadata.com/#/covid/graph) to demonstrate to our clients how they can incorporate Aristotle into how they report their own data.

-While we have had to adjust some timelines within the Roadmap based on ongoing global and national, we've still been able to release a number of new features to Aristotle clients, including
+While we have had to adjust our product Roadmap based on ongoing global and national events, we’ve still been able to release a number of new features to Aristotle clients that we've covered below!

-## New features already available:
+## New features already available in Aristotle

 ### New standards-aligned dataset functionality